This post is also available in: Français (French)

 It is very important to note that while exemptions exist from the US Estate and Gift Tax, similar exemptions do not apply to most states.
 Therefore, a person may not have a federal Estate Tax liability but may be subject to estate, inheritance, or gift taxes in the state of jurisdiction.

 US residents who maintain trusts under Canadian jurisdiction, such as Canadian estates, may be required to file special information returns regarding the assets held in the trusts.
 These trusts may be subject to income taxation.
 Not filing required information returns can subject the trust to substantial penalties (See “Other US reporting issues”).

 A trust created outside Canada may be deemed to be a Canadian resident trust where:

 The tax attributable to the deemed sale of property may be extended until the due date of the return for the taxable year in which such property is disposed of, provided that an election to defer the tax is made.
-An irrevocable election to de-fer the tax may be made, however adequate security must be provided.
-Generally, a bond or letter of credit are considered acceptable security interests.
+An irrevocable election to defer the tax may be made, however, adequate security must be provided.
+Generally, a bond or letter of credit is considered acceptable security interests.
 Interest will be charged on any deferral of tax.

 Certain property deemed sold will not qualify for the election such as:

 Special rules apply to U.S. withholding on deferred compensation payments.